 4. Category 4: 100 percent. a.
 Except as provided in section III.C.
-4.e of this appendix, all assets not included in the categories above are assigned to this category, which comprises standard risk assets.
+4.e, all assets not included in the categories above are assigned to this category, which comprises standard risk assets.
 The bulk of the assets typically found in a loan portfolio would be assigned to the 100 percent category.